zawawiAI/OpenAI-GPT-Data-Wizard-PDF-and-Image-Input-Processor/README.md

 Disclaimer

-This application is a simple demonstration of how to use OpenAI's GPT-4 for grading essays.
+This application is a simple demonstration of how to use OpenAI's GPT-3.5 Turbo for grading essays.
 The accuracy of the grading may vary, and it is intended for educational purposes.